dribnet/purvs/README.md

 ---

 #### Changes:
-+ Roughed together a quick water effect test
++ Further experimentation with the ocean test

 #### Current Issues:
 + Not really a clock.